yewin-mm/spring-boot-docker-sample/README.md

  run without detached mode `docker run -p 8080:8080 spring-boot-docker-demo` <br>
  you can stop (terminate) application by pressing Ctrl+C when you run application without detached mode. <br>

-* If you run application with detached mode and if you want to stop application, you can stop container. <br>
+* If you run application with detached mode and if you want to stop application, you can stop container.
- Please note that If you don't stop container, your application will run background the whole time.
+* Please note that If you don't stop container, your application will run background the whole time.
   * Type
     ```sh
     docker stop {container_id}

   * here, you can get your application container id by typing `docker ps`.
-(If your container is already stopped, you cannot see that by `docker ps` and you need to find with `docker ps -a` for stopped containers and running containers).
+(If your container is already stopped, you cannot see that by `docker ps` and you need to find stopped containers with `docker ps -a`).

+* If you want to start the application, you can start application easily with below command.
+* Please note that, you don't need to create `image` again if you want to re-start application which is stopped.
+* That is the one of the good approach using container for running application.
+All you need is just `start` and `stop` to run, stop your application.
+  * Type
+    ```sh
+    docker start {container_id}
+  * here, you can get your stopped application container id by typing `docker ps -a`.
+  * here, `-a` flag is because if you stopped container, you cannot see that container id by typing `docker ps`.
+That's why need to put `-a` to get stopped container id.

 * If you want to delete your application container, you need to stop container first with above step.
+* Please note that, it's better deleting unnecessary container or unsuccessful container as to reduce resource usage in your machine.
   * Type (if application is running, you need to stop with `docker stop` command first)
       ```sh
       docker rm {container_id}
   * here, you can get your application container id by typing `docker ps -a`.
-  * here, `-a` flag is because if you stop container, you can see that container id by typing `docker ps`.
+  * here, `-a` flag is because if you stop container, you cannot see that container id by typing `docker ps`.
 That's why need to put `-a` to get stopped container id.

 * If you want to delete your application image, you need to stop and delete container first with above step.
   * Type (if container is still alive, you need to delete container first before deleting image)
     ```sh
     docker rmi {image_id}
-  * here, you can get your application container id by typing `docker images`.
+  * here, you can get your application image id by typing `docker images`.

 * If you get exception error for successful running application, or if you want to check your application inside container, <br>
  you can either go inside into container and see logs, folder, etc. Every application has own containers.